-This Plan of Management authorises Council to grant leases, licences or any other estates for community land covered in this Plan of Management for purposes and uses which are identified or consistent with those in Tables 5.
-Some examples of longer term arrangements are outlined in the following Table 6.
-Shorter arrangements (for example, a short term agreement associated with a particular event, or an activity recurring regularly either via annual or seasonal agreement) are set out in Table 7.
+This Plan of Management authorises Council to grant leases, licences or any other estates for community land covered in this Plan of Management for purposes and uses which are identified or consistent with those in Tables 6 and 7.
+Some examples of longer term arrangements are outlined in the following Table 8.
+Shorter arrangements (for example, a short term agreement associated with a particular event, or an activity recurring regularly either annual or seasonal agreement) are set out in Table 9.